jomcmahon/GraphBLAS_CTest/README.md

 INSTRUCTIONS:

-1) tar -xvf GB_CTest.tar && cd CTest
+-- tar -xvf GB_CTest.tar && cd CTest
-2) edit Makefile so that GBDIR points to stable, verified GraphBLAS
-3) "make setup" to  link Demo directory
-4) "cd util && python codegen.py" to create database of GraphBLAS objects
-5) "octave testread.m" to create input data
+-- edit Makefile so that the test variables are set correctly -- "make setup" to  link Demo directory, create database and input files -- "make specall" to genereate spec and list files
-6) "make genall" to generate answers for default iteration in data dir
+-- "make genall" to generate answers for the regression test suite -- "make runall" to run tests with SuiteSparse library -- "make clean" to remove executables
-7) edit Makefile so that GBDIR points to GraphBLAS version under test
-8) "make runall" to run all tests in default iteration on that version
+-- "make TEST=1 runall" to run tests with test library

 INDIVIDUAL TESTS: